 What is Cryotherapy?

-Basically, fora cryotherapy session you have two options that are spread worldwide.
+Basically, for cryotherapy sessions, you have two options that are spread worldwide.
 One is to get into a tank of sorts, where your head is sticking out. the rest of your body is in the tank and exposed to temperatures between -194 and -248 degrees Fahrenheit (-90 to -120 Celsius).
 The time spent inside varies but is usually between 2 and 5 minutes.

-Apart from this type of cryo tanks, there are also Cryotherapy chambers.
+Apart from this type of cryo tank, there are also Cryotherapy chambers.
 In those, you go inside like in a sauna, with special gloves and a face mask on to prevent frostbite.
-The other parameters are pretty much the same, but this time, your entire body is exposed to the cold. in terms of Cryotherapy for BJJ athletes, both options work perfectly, but if you can get access to a full body chamber, go for it!
+The other parameters are pretty much the same, but this time, your entire body is exposed to the cold. in terms of Cryotherapy for BJJ athletes, both options work perfectly, but if you can get access to a full-body chamber, go for it!

 Cryotherapy For BJJ And MMA Recovery